MauRueda/Pokedesk/README.md

 npm run test
 ```

-Follow given documentation, and e2e project readme file for more information about how to do it.
+Follow given documentation, and e2e project README.md file for more information about how to do it (the file is located in the folder `test/e2e`).

 __If you are going to run your e2e tests against a local application (you are hosting it in your local workspace), remember to serve it first__ - otherwise e2e test runner won't be able to run the tests against it - See more information about `cells app:serve` command above.